frappe/gameplan/README.md

 ## Gameplan

-Gameplan is your async workspace for meaningful discussions to stay organized, productive.
+Gameplan is an async-first discussions tool for remote teams.
+It encourages thoughtful communication and deep-thinking.

 ## Motivation
 We've been remote first since day one, but as our team grew, chat tools like Telegram fell short.
 Missing out on crucial conversations became a major issue.
 We needed a better way to keep everyone connected and in sync.
 That's how Gameplan was born - to solve the problems of modern remote work!